Nancy Milford: Awards and honors

-The Writers Room
+Writers Room

 The Writers Room is the name of a workspace in New York City that was first founded in 1978 by Nancy Milford and several others then working on books in the Frederick Lewis Allen Room at the New York Public Library.
 The workspace serves as a place where, for a fee, writers can work on their project and have access to reference materials and fellow writers.
 The group came up with the idea because the rules of the Allen Room required them to leave for a brief period each year (to allow others a chance to use the limited space) and there was demand for an alternative space with no such restrictions.
 The location of The Writers Room has moved several times since its launch in order to accommodate new members.

 The workspace originally started with 22 members, each donating $100 towards the rental of the initial room, but had expanded to more than 300 members as of 1999.